If you’re about to design your organization’s first annual report, first, take a breath.

 Consider bringing your designer (or design-minded team member) into the process early—not to start designing right away, but to collaborate on flow, layout, and the kind of visuals that can help your content land stronger.

 Your readers (donors, funders, board members, and even community supporters) don’t need 20 pages of jargon or filler.
-They need to understand what you did, why it mattered, and what’s next.
+They need to understand what you did, why it was so important to those you serve and the world at large, and what’s next.

 A few ways to keep it clear: